-7 Some early models of ECDIS are unable to display correctly time-variable data encoded in ENCs.
+Some early models of ECDIS are unable to display correctly time-variable data encoded in ENCs.
 For example features with Date Start and Date End attributes used for the implementation of new Traffic Routeing measures in ENCs may not be depicted correctly; the result being that both old and new instances are displayed simultaneously.
 Tests for this were not included in IEC61174 Ed1.

-Workaround - use pick report function to determine Start/End date/time.
-Not included1.
+Workaround - use "pick report" function to determine Start/End date/time.

 8 Tidal stream data not available in usable form - some early models of ECDIS only provide a comma-separated list of values which is difficult to interpret and use.

 Workaround - use Tidal Stream Atlases external to ECDIS.
-Not included1.

 9 Display of anchorage, berth and channel names may not be easily visible to the mariner and the radius of a maximum swinging circle may not be shown.

-Workaround - use "All" or "Other" display mode and pick report function to obtain swinging circle information; VTS/Port Authority communications will be able to clarify any necessary names.
-Not included1.
+Workaround - use "All" or "Other" display mode and "pick report" function to obtain swinging circle information; VTS/Port Authority communications will be able to clarify any necessary names.

-10 360deg landfall lights not always prominent in comparison to shorter range sector lights.
-Workaround - mariners to be aware - use pick report to verify light characteristic.
-Not included1.
+Three hundred and sixty degree landfall lights not always prominent in comparison to shorter range sector lights.

+Workaround - mariners to be aware - use "pick report" to verify light characteristic.

-11 ENCs may include certain shoal soundings, especially reported depths, which have been encoded in such a way that they do not display in "Standard" Mode and might not activate an alarm even where the depth is less than the safety contour setting.
+ENCs may include certain shoal soundings, especially reported depths, which have been encoded in such a way that they do not display in "Standard" Mode and might not activate an alarm even where the depth is less than the safety contour setting.
 Most Hydrographic Offices have reported to the IHO that they have updated the relevant ENCs to ensure that significant depths are displayed in Standard Mode.

 Workaround - operate in a display Mode where all soundings are shown.
-Not included1.

 Areas of foul ground that have no known depth value may be depicted in some ECDIS as isolated dangers and shown in "Standard" mode; this can result in unnecessary screen clutter.

-Workaround - no workaround for clutter problem, mariners to be aware and use pick report function to determine if the feature is a danger.
-Included1.
+Workaround - no workaround for clutter problem, mariners to be aware and use "pick report" function to determine if the feature is a danger.

-13 Where ECDIS includes an option to show isolated dangers in waters shoaler than the safety contour value the symbology used may vary between manufacturers.
+Where ECDIS includes an option to show isolated dangers in waters shoaler than the safety contour value the symbology used may vary between manufacturers.

 Workaround - mariners to be aware and to use "All" or "Other" Mode when operating in such areas.
-Not included1.

-14 Screen clutter can be a problem when displaying smaller scale ENCs for areas where larger scale coverage is also loaded in ECDIS.
+Screen clutter can be a problem when displaying smaller scale ENCs for areas where larger scale coverage is also loaded in ECDIS.
 This can be more apparent when the user zooms out.
 This is due to a combination of each manufacturer's ENC loading strategy and the individual ENC producer's encoding policy.
 Where HOs use SCAMIN (scale minimum) attributes on chart features then this problem is minimized.
 The intention of the IHO standard is that ECDIS should not display ENC data which has a compilation scale significantly different from the display scale in use.
 Improvements could be made, in future, by adopting a standardized ENC loading strategy based on a scale range defined within the ENC.

 Workaround - the situation can be improved through use of the standard display mode during voyage monitoring and appropriate (but not over) use of the zoom function.
-This technique should be included in the IMO 1-27 Model Course syllabus.
-Not included1.
+This technique has been included in the IMO 1-27 Model Course syllabus.